 This gives the lie to his fatalism, since his precautionary behavior obviously affects how things play out by reducing the chances of an accident.
 He isn’t a committed and consistent fatalist, only a lip service fatalist.
 But, let’s say he actually dies crossing the street: after looking both ways on 2 pm April 29, 2010, he gets flattened by a falling construction crane.
 This doesn’t change the fact that his behavior played a role in determining his fate, since had he not been careful crossing the street on previous days, he may well have died before April 29.
 This shows our fates are to some extent in our own hands, within our control.
 Our behavior makes a difference in how things play out.
 If you don’t believe this, and act on it, chances are you won’t survive and prosper as long as those who do.
 So you better believe it, and of course you do.
 Nothing said below should change that belief.

-Still, as sometimes happens, the scientific view of our situation puts pressure on commonsense, in this case the idea that the future isn’t already decided.
+Still, as sometimes happens, the scientific view of our situation puts pressure on commonsense, in this case the idea that the future isn’t as set as the past.
 To have control, after all, seems to require that the future be open, not fixed or closed.
 But according to Hermann Minkowski’s 1907 formulation of Einstein’s special relativity, the future actually exists in a way that’s just as real and concrete as the present moment.
 On this view, widely although not universally accepted in the physics community, reality is a four-dimensional spacetime continuum (3 spatial dimensions, 1 time dimension) in which all events, past, present and future, simply are.
 They coexist in what’s often called the block universe.
 Just as in our present moment we see all objects around us coexisting in 3 dimensional space, in the block universe – our actual universe according to Minkowski – all our moments, past, present and future, coexist, but we can’t directly see or experience that fact.
 We experience our moments serially, one after the other, such that only the present moment is what’s actual for us.
 But from the standpoint of physical theory they are all equally actual – that is, they all equally exist.
 This means that the future “already” is, which means that it’s “already” fixed.
 (We have to put “already” in scare quotes since we’re illegitimately applying a temporal adverb to the time dimension itself.)
 As physicist Brian Greene puts it in his book The Fabric of the Cosmos:

 Just as we envision all of space as really being out there, as really existing, we should also envision all of time as really being out there, as really existing, too.
 Past, present and future certainly appear to be distinct entities.
 But, as Einstein once said, “For we convinced physicists, the distinction between past, present and future is only an illusion, however persistent.”
 The only thing that’s real is the whole of spacetime. (p.
 139, original emphasis)